phibr0/obsidian-charts/README.md

 ## Customizing Charts

-You can edit the Stylesheet inside the Plugin folder (`.obsidian/plugins/obsidian-charts/styles.css`).
+You can view the Stylesheet inside the Plugin folder (`.obsidian/plugins/obsidian-charts/styles.css`).
 The important Color Values are all located at the beginning.
 ## Roadmap

 - [ ] Create Chart from Table